appc/spec/SPEC.md

 - IPC namespace (apps within the pod can use SystemV IPC or POSIX message queues to communicate)
 - UTS namespace (apps within the pod share a hostname)

-The context may include shared volumes, which are defined at the pod level and must be made available in each app's filesystem.
+The context MAY include shared volumes, which are defined at the pod level and must be made available in each app's filesystem.
-The context may additionally consist of one or more [isolators](#isolators).
+The context MAY additionally consist of one or more [isolators](#isolators).

 The definition of the **pod** - namely, the list of constituent apps, and any isolators that apply to the entire pod - is codified in a [Pod Manifest](#pod-manifest-schema).
 Pod Manifests can serve the role of both _deployable template_ and _runtime manifest_: a template can be a candidate for a series of transformations before execution.